ballerina-platform/ballerina-release/release-notes/swan-lake-alpha5-release-note.md

 - Added validation to check log levels in the `Config.toml` file.

 ##### SQL Package Updates
-If return types of the SQL time related data types are expected as records, then the type of those records are now validating and should be as follows,
+If return types of the SQL time-related data types are expected as records, then the type of those records will be validated now and should be as follows.

 - DATE -> time:Date
 - TIME -> time:TimeOfDay